ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Bioequivalence*

 -   `r pkg("adaptIVPT")` contains functions carrying out adaptive procedures using mixed scaling approach to establish bioequivalence for in-vitro permeation test (IVPT) data.
 Currently, the package provides procedures based on parallel replicate design and balanced data, according to the U.S. Food and Drug Administration's "[Draft Guidance on Acyclovir](https://www.accessdata.fda.gov/drugsatfda_docs/psg/PSG_021478.pdf)".
-Potvin et al. (2008) <[doi:10.1002/pst.294](https://doi.org/10.1002/pst.294)> provides the basis for our adaptive design (see Method B).
-For a comprehensive overview of the method, refer to Lim et al. (2023) <[doi:10.1002/pst.2333](https://doi.org/10.1002/pst.2333)>.
-This package reflects the views of the authors and should not be construed to represent the views or policies of the U.S. Food and Drug Administration.

 -   `r pkg("PK")` contains methods to estimate PK parameters using non-compartmental theory and provides facilities to obtain confidence intervals and perform tests for single analysis as well as bioequivalence studies.

 -   `r pkg("PowerTOST", priority = "core")`{#PowerTOST} contains functions to calculate power and sample size for various study designs used for bioequivalence studies.
 See function known.designs() for study designs covered.
-Moreover the package contains functions for power and sample size based on 'expected' power in case of uncertain (estimated) variability.
-Added are functions for the power and sample size for the ratio of two means with normally distributed data on the original scale (based on Fieller's confidence ('fiducial') interval).

--   `r pkg("replicateBE")` Performs comparative
-    bioavailability calculations for Average Bioequivalence with
-    Expanding Limits (ABEL).
+-   `r pkg("replicateBE")` Performs comparative bioavailability calculations for Average Bioequivalence with Expanding Limits (ABEL).
 Implemented are 'Method A' and 'Method B' and the detection of outliers.
-If the design allows, assessment of the empiric Type I Error and iteratively adjusting alpha to control the consumer risk.
-Average Bioequivalence - optionally with a tighter (narrow therapeutic index drugs) or wider acceptance range (Gulf Cooperation Council, South Africa: Cmax) - is implemented as well.

 #### *Dose-Finding*